yashkothari1946/Farmer-s-Friend-1/README.md

     * Augmented Reality(A.R.)
     * Data APIs
     * Google APIs
-These are the major technologies. however, there are some more technologies used at the backend to provide additional functionalities.
+These are the major technologies. however, there are some more technologies used at the backend to provide additional functionalities to the app.

 ## Working of Functionalities